gatsbyjs/peril-gatsbyjs/README.md

 ### What is this project?

 - [EmptyBody](org/emptybody.ts): Automatically requests more information from a user who opens a new issue with a blank body.
+- [InviteCollaborator](org/invite-collaborator.ts): Automatically invite all contributors who merge a PR into the GatsbyJS org to become members of the [@gatsbyjs/maintainers](https://github.com/orgs/gatsbyjs/teams/maintainers) team.

 ### To Develop